usarscotus/legal-directory/frap/rule_28.1.md

 (i) contains no more than 13,000 words; or

-(ii) uses a monospaced face and contains no more than 1,300 lines of text.
+&nbsp;&nbsp;(ii) uses a monospaced face and contains no more than 1,300 lines of text.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) The appellee’s principal and response brief is acceptable if it: